BDC Hamburger Icon

 • Reps often must continue buying products even if it’s unlikely that they’ll be able to sell them.

-If law enforcement suspects that a would-be MLM is actually a pyramid scheme, they’ll have to prove that the company knowingly incorporates predatory practices, such as requiring sales reps to buy inventory they may not need and that they’re not just a poorly run business that looks a lot like a pyramid scheme.
+If law enforcement suspects a would-be MLM is a pyramid scheme, it must prove the company knowingly incorporates predatory practices, such as requiring sales reps to buy inventory they may not need.
+It’s not enough that the business is poorly run and looks a lot like a pyramid scheme.

 TipBottom line